nvm-sh/nvm/README.markdown

     nvm use stable
     nvm run unstable --version

-If you want to install a new version of Node.js and migrate packages from a previous version:
+If you want to install a new version of Node.js and migrate npm packages from a previous version:

     nvm install v0.10.40 --reinstall-packages-from=0.10.39
     nvm install v0.12.7 --reinstall-packages-from=0.12.6